yevgenis-shapiro/terraform-kubesphere-module/README.md

 ## Terraform Module - Kubesphere  | ⭐⭐⭐
-KubeSphere is also a multi-tenant enterprise-grade open-source Kubernetes container platform with full-stack automated IT operation and streamlined DevOps workflows.
-It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich Kubernetes platform, which includes the most common functionalities needed for enterprise Kubernetes strategies.
+KubeSphere is a distributed operating system for cloud-native application management, using Kubernetes as its kernel.
+It provides a plug-and-play architecture, allowing third-party applications to be seamlessly integrated into its ecosystem.
+KubeSphere is also a multi-tenant container platform with full-stack automated IT operation and streamlined DevOps workflows.
+It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich platform, which includes most common functionalities needed for enterprise Kubernetes strategy.

 🚀  Key Features
 ```